LACMA

 Curatorial Notes

-Much of what is known about personal adornment from the medieval Islamic world is largely limited to jewelry since textiles deteriorate quickly and few garments survive.
-While jewelry is also rare since it was frequently melted down, extant pieces like this element from a necklace provide an idea of the types of fashions available in eleventh-century Iran.
-A number of features, like the delicate filigree work, are shared with contemporaneous Egyptian and Syrian jewelry, revealing the exchange of styles across the Islamic world.
+Much of what is known about personal adornment in the medieval Islamic world is based on jewelry, since textiles deteriorate quickly and few complete garments have survived.
+While gold jewelry is also rare, as it was frequently melted down, extant pieces like this element from a necklace provide an idea of the types of fashions available in eleventh-century Iran.
+Attributable to the eastern Iranian world, it shares a number of features, like the delicate filigree work, with contemporaneous Egyptian and Syrian jewelry, revealing the exchange of styles and techniques across a wide geographic area.

 Selected Bibliography